Mr. Tools

 01

-Start with the picker to get close to the target color before fine-tuning.
+Start with the 2D picker and hue slider to get close to the target color before fine-tuning.

-Supporting capture showing where to use Color pickerSupporting capture showing where to use Color picker
+Supporting capture showing where to use 2D pickerSupporting capture showing where to use 2D picker

 02